open-telemetry/oteps/text/0148-sampling-probability.md

 individual events at an API boundary are sampled for collection.

-In sampling, the term _sampling design_ refers to how sampling probability is decided for a collection process and the term _sample frame_ refers to how events are organized into discrete populations (e.g., a window in time, a particular span or metric name).
+In sampling, the term _sampling design_ refers to how sampling probability is decided and the term _sample frame_ refers to how events are organized into discrete populations.

+For example, a simple design uses uniform probability, and a simple framing technique is to collect one sample per distinct span name.

-After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines how likely it was to be selected.
+After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines how likely the item was to be selected.
 Implicitly, all the items that were not selected for the sample have zero inclusion probability.

 Descriptive words that are often used to describe sampling designs: